notreux/UpsideEngine/README.md

 ⬜ Beams
 ⬜ Spotlights

-# Changelog v2.0.1
+# Changelog v2.0.2
-Some changes were made to improve the project performance,
+Some changes have been made before a major update to make the public version more stable in the meantime.
-## Features
-- Added OnlyTrackVisible property to the scene object

-## Improvements
-- Physics optimization

 ## Fixes
-- Physics fix: x and y axes are now calculated separately and not together as before, as this caused them not to work correctly
-- Some documentation examples were outdated
+- Delta time was unstable
+- Runtime was executed in server unnecessarily